thu-pacman/RoMeo/README.md

 # RoMeo-AE

+## A. Abstract

-Artifact for PPoPP'26 "RoMeo: Mitigating Dual-dimensional Outliers with Rotated Mixed Precision Quantization"
+This repository contains the code for the reproduction of the paper "RoMeo: Mitigating Dual-dimensional Outliers with Rotated Mixed Precision Quantization" at PPoPP'26.

+The reproduction includes Table 1, 2 and Figure 7, 8, 9, 10 of the paper.

+## B. Prepare Hardware Environment

+To reproduce this work, a GPU server with NVIDIA 4090 and H100 GPUs is required.

+**For AE Reviewers, please check the HotCRP website for instructions on how to access the provided GPU servers.**

+Due to our limited resources, we provide a server with NVIDIA 4090 and A100 GPUs.

+To avoid issues of environment, we strongly recommend reviewers to use our provided environment.

 ## C. Prepare Software Environment